-There are several different types of water loss experienced in a cooling tower, and these all must be calculated to find your makeup water calculation.
+There are several different types of water loss experienced depending on the tonnage of a cooling tower and cooling towers sizing,, and these all must be calculated to find your makeup water calculation.

 One of the types of loss is drift loss in a cooling tower or windage.
 Drift loss is considered a function of drift eliminator design and is considered to be: